-K'taka: 2,500 acres land acquired for ind estates
+2,500 acres of land acquired for industrial estates in K'taka

-Udupi, Oct 26: The Karnataka Government has acquired 2,500 acres of land for creation of industrial estates to encourage and give fillip to small entrepreneurs in the State, Small Scale Industries Minister Shivananda Naik said today.
+Udupi, Oct 26 (UNI) The Karnataka Government has acquired 2,500 acres of land for creation of industrial estates to encourage and give fillip to small entrepreneurs in the State, Small Scale Industries Minister Shivananda Naik said today.

 Addressing newspersons after chairing a departmental meeting here, he said 1,000 acres had been acquired at Ganapathihalli near Bangalore to be allotted to eligible entrepreneurs.
 To avoid any complaints, the Ministry had decided to select the beneficiaries through a committee instead of auctions as practised earlier.